-We have years of experience working with the local courts on shoplifting cases, and we pride ourselves on being the best legal representatives on these cases in Miami.
+We have years of experience working with the local courts on shoplifting cases, and we pride ourselves in being the best legal representatives in these cases in Miami.

 Our team of expert lawyers will pursue a variety of avenues for our clients in the face of shoplifting charges, aiming to minimize sentencing or get the charges dropped completely.

-Through a thorough consultation process, we’ll determine all the facts surrounding your case and gather evidence to defend clients against false charges.
+Through a thorough consultation process, we will determine all the facts surrounding your case and gather evidence to defend you against false charges.

 In other cases, we may also aim to have sentencing reduced if our client is a first-time offender.
 This is particularly true for our younger clients who have otherwise clean records.

 Various other options are always on the table, too, including deferred prosecution and programs for young offenders.
-We’ll explore every possible avenue to avoid criminal prosecution - but if it is simply unavoidable and you have previously been convicted of a crime, we’ll work to mitigate your sentence as much as possible.
+We will explore every possible avenue to avoid criminal prosecution - but if it is simply unavoidable and you have previously been convicted of a crime, we will work to mitigate your sentence as much as possible.

 Anybody accused of shoplifting in Florida could be subject to both criminal and civil charges.